MystenLabs/sui/doc/src/wallet.md

 in [Genesis customization](#genesis-customization).

-The network configuration is stored in `network.conf` and can be used subsequently to start the network.
-A `wallet.conf` is also created to be used by the Sui wallet to manage the newly created accounts.
+The network configuration is stored in `network.conf` and can be used subsequently to start the network. `wallet.conf` and `wallet.key` are also created to be used by the Sui wallet to manage the newly created accounts.

 ### View created accounts
-The genesis process creates a configuration file `wallet.conf` for the Sui wallet.
+The genesis process creates a configuration file `wallet.conf`, and a keystore file `wallet.key` for the Sui wallet.
 The config file contains information of the accounts and the Sui network.
+The keystore file contains all the public private key pair of the created accounts.
-Sui wallet uses the network information to communicate with the Sui network authorities  and create transactions using the key pairs residing in the config file.
+Sui wallet uses the network information in `wallet.conf` to communicate with the Sui network authorities  and create transactions using the key pairs residing in the keystore file.

 Here is an example of `wallet.conf` showing the accounts and key pairs in the wallet configuration (with some values omitted):